AutarkLabs/open-enterprise/docs/GETTING_STARTED.md

 You can create a new organization that comes preconfigured with That Planning Suite by visiting [rinkeby.autark.xyz](https://rinkeby.autark.xyz)

 ## Configure voting settings
-The Dot Voting "quorum" requirement is the `minParticipationPct`, or minimum percentage of total votes required for a Dot Vote to succeed.
+The Dot Voting "quorum" requirement is the `globalMinQuorum`, or minimum percentage of total votes required for a Dot Vote to succeed.
 This is different than the [Voting app's minimum acceptance quorum](https://wiki.aragon.org/dev/apps/voting/) which is the minimum % of all token supply that needs to vote "yes" in order for the vote to be succeed.

 # Installing That Planning Suite to an Existing DAO